 Wainwright retired from his role as Borough Treasurer of Kendal in 1967.
-He could now focus more time on his passions; walking and writing books.
-In some personal notes in conclusion at the rear of Wainwright’s final Lakeland guidebook, The Western Fells, he considers a possible new series of books which would highlight the very best of Lakeland in pictures.
+He could now focus more on his passions, walking and writing books.
+In some personal notes in conclusion at the rear of Wainwright’s final Lakeland guidebook, The Western Fells, he considers a possible new series of books highlighting the best of Lakeland in pictures.

-The first book of five was published two years later in October 1969, titled; A Lakeland Sketchbook.
+The first book of five was published two years later, in September 1969, titled; A Lakeland Sketchbook.
 The book features a collection of 80 pen and ink drawings of Lakeland scenes.
-It is presumed all the drawings were produced during that time period.
-However, some of the drawings published later in the series were previously unpublished creations from the 1940s.
-I have been fortunate to acquire four original drawings from 1944, and one features in a later sketchbook.
+It is presumed all the drawings were produced during that period.
+However, some later drawings were unpublished creations from the 1940s.
+I have acquired four original drawings from 1944 and one featured in A Fifth Lakeland Sketchbook.

-Wainwright used artistic licence on many of his drawings.
+Wainwright used artistic licence in many of his drawings.
 For example, he may add a tree branch to fill a blank space in a scene.
-Some of the original drawings contain errors that have been corrected with the use of Tipex.
+Some of the original drawings contain errors that have been corrected using Tipex.
 Sometimes he used it to fix stains caused by tobacco falling from his pipe.

 A First Edition is identified by:

 - Walks in Limestone Country listed as – In preparation